SkyKnight43/FantasyDuellist/README.md

 The idea is that the game will be quick to play anytime a few minutes are available.
 It will also be strategic.
 Play will be simple decision-making by clicking buttons.

-I'll get some docs up on the wiki.
+Information is on the wiki.
 All help is appreciated.